After being out of action for seven months now, Rafael Nadal has announced that he will return to tennis at next month’s Vina Del Mar Open in Chile.

 But let’s move on and focus instead on Nadal’s return which has now been moved up a week to coincide with the Vina Del Mar event that kicks off what is known as the “golden swing” of clay court events throughout Latin and South America.
 This change in scheduling suggest optimism in the Nadal camp, but again we can’t know for sure if he really will appear.
-The tournament’s organizers sure hope he does as they are probably aiming for the same kind of overwhelming turnout Federer got during his recent exhibition tour through South America.
+The tournament’s organizers sure hope he does as they are probably aiming for the same kind of overwhelming turnout Roger Federer got during his recent exhibition tour through South America.

 Nadal playing his first matches on clay makes total sense if he wants to test his knee and see how it will perform under pressure.
 But even if Nadal does well and even wins an event or two, what would that portend for the rest of his season?
 Winning on clay doesn’t necessarily mean that Nadal will take things up a notch and appear at the Masters events at Indian Wells and Miami later in March.

 While the “golden swing” is ideal for Nadal’s return, would he really risk switching immediately to a hard court surface, and dealing with tougher competition, so soon?
 This is especially true if Nadal is setting his sights on being in prime condition to perhaps win his eighth Roland Garros title.
 In fact, it wouldn’t be a surprise at all if Nadal sticks to only clay court events before Paris, even at the risk of seeing his ranking stay outside of the top four.
-This is of course means the likes of Federer, Djokovic and Murray may have to face off versus Nadal in the quarterfinals of the big events.
+This is of course means the likes of Federer, Novak Djokovic and Andy Murray may have to face off versus Nadal in the quarterfinals of the big events.
 Not exactly an ideal situation for all involved and one that could have a big impact on the rankings throughout the year.